What is oral leukoplakia?

 What causes oral leukoplakia?

-Oral leukoplakia may be due to several conditions, most often:
+Oral leukoplakia may later prove to be due to one of the following conditions:

-- Carcinoma in situ of oral cavity (intraepithelial carcinoma)
+- Carcinoma in situ of the oral cavity (intraepithelial carcinoma)

 - Nicotine stomatitis